hhanmk/hhanmk.github.io/index.md

 My primary topics are quantum algorithms and (post-)quantum cryptography, but I am also interested in broader topics such as theoretical computer science or computational complexity.

 * * *
+### Recent News
+- (Jun.
+2025) The reverse equilibrium problem paper was accepted at DNA 2025
+- (May.
+2025) Invited to be a PC member of Eurocrypt 2026
+- (May.
+2025) The quantum lifting paper was accepted at Crypto 2025 (Jun.
+2025) and at QCrypt 2025 for presentation
+- (May.
+2025) The common Haar random unitary model paper was accepted at TQC 2025 for presentation
+- (Mar.
+2025) Invited to be a PC member of Asiacrypt 2025
+- (Jan.
+2025) The new classical/quantum generic model paper was accepted at Eurocrypt 2025
+- (Oct.
+2024) I moved to UT Austin!
+* * *

 ### Positions
 - 2024.10 - now: Postdoctoral Fellow,